spectrocloud/librarium/docs/docs-content/clusters/pcg/deploy-pcg/vmware.md

 ### vSphere Permissions

-The vSphere user account that deploys Palette require access to the following vSphere objects and permissions listed in the following table.
-Review the vSphere objects and privileges required to ensure each role is assigned the required privileges.
+The vSphere user account that deploys Palette requires access to the vSphere objects and permissions listed in the following table.
+Review the vSphere objects and privileges to ensure each role is assigned the required privileges.

 <details>